 But we are starting to realize that the software that we create has a real and lasting impact on the world in which we live.

 Politics and software are so tangled that they cannot be reasonably separated.
 Consider the GPS software that tells you how to get to a restaurant; it’s also used to direct military drones to their targets.
 The facial recognition software that unlocks your phone?
 It’s being used to record, track, and target the activities of political dissenters.
-Even simple choices, like limiting gender options on sign-up forms, have an impact on the well-being of our users.

 All of these technologies are inherently political.
 There is no neutral political position in technology.
 You can’t build systems that can be weaponized against marginalized people and take no responsibility for them.